 Article 8 of Uniform Commercial Code.
 You acknowledge that: (1) each of Your Institution, Stable, Sending Institution (as applicable), Settlement Bank, and Custodian is a securities intermediary; (2) any internal or other settlement account established by Your Institution, the Source Institution Account (as applicable), the settlement accounts at the Settlement Bank and each Program Account established in connection with the Program is a “securities account” within the meaning of Article 8 of the Uniform Commercial Code; and (3) all property held in or credited to any such accounts is a “financial asset” within the meaning of Article 8 of the Uniform Commercial Code.

 Government Agency Deposit Restrictions.
 Under certain state, municipal, or local laws, governmental agencies in those states, municipalities or localities may be permitted to place deposits through a deposit placement network, but subject to certain restrictions or requirements.
 If you are a governmental agency, or otherwise subject to restrictions on the placement of deposits by you (whether in your own capacity or in a fiduciary capacity for others), you are solely responsible for determining whether deposits placed into the Program through these Customer T&Cs satisfies those restrictions or requirements.
-Neither Your Institution nor Stable nor their respective affiliates can provide you with legal or other advice in regard to those requirements – you should seek your own legal advice.
+Neither Your Institution nor R&T nor their respective affiliates can provide you with legal or other advice in regard to those requirements – you should seek your own legal advice.

 Inactive Accounts.
 Your Institution, Sending Institution, Settlement Bank, Custodian or a Receiving Institution may be required by law to turn over (escheat) Program Deposits to a state, typically your state of residence, based on account inactivity for a certain time period established by applicable state law.
 If Program Deposits are remitted to the state, you may file a claim with the state to recover the funds.